DataDog/stratus-red-team/docs/user-guide/commands/cleanup.md

 ## Difference with `status revert`

 `stratus revert` is about reverting the side effects of a detonation.
-In addition to reverting an attack technique, `stratus cleanup` also takes care of removing all pre-requisite infrastructure from your live environment.
+In addition to reverting an attack technique, `stratus cleanup` also takes care of removing all prerequisite infrastructure from your live environment.